xst0rmy/ProblemSet-1/README.md

-# My Pset1 (Windows OS and Persistence)
+# My Pset (Windows OS and Persistence)

-## 1. Execute Windows Program At Startup Using Registry Editor
+## Pset 1.
+Execute Windows Program At Startup Using Registry Editor

 ### Below is my detailed process of how I was able to execute my calculator application (calc.exe) at startup of my windows OS.
 The process I'll show you below includes mistakes I made before I finally suceeded at my assigned problem set.